-As well as Ragged Mountain, there are a few places where you can get onto the route in Berlin, for hikes that vary between moderate and strenuous.
+As well as Ragged Mountain, there are a few places where you can get onto the route in Berlin.
+These hikes vary from moderate to strenuous.

-Berlin’s Parks and Red Department has published detailed guides, and perhaps the most spectacular but also testing walk, takes you into the Hanging Hills up to the Hubbard Park’s castle-like observation tower, Castle Craig (1900), on East Peak.
+Berlin’s Parks and Rec Department has published detailed guides.
+Perhaps the most spectacular but testing walk takes you into the Hanging Hills up to the Hubbard Park’s castle-like observation tower, Castle Craig (1900), on East Peak.

-Setting off from the parking lot at Edgewood Road, there’s an elevation change of 260 metres on this 4.5-mile one-way hike.
+Setting off from the parking lot at Edgewood Road, there’s an elevation change of 850 feet on this 4.5-mile one-way hike.